Stoplight parrotfish

 The stoplight parrotfish (Sparisoma viride) is a species of marine ray-finned fish, a parrotfish from the family Scaridae, inhabiting coral reefs in Florida, Caribbean Sea, Gulf of Mexico, Bermuda and as far south as Brazil.

 It mainly feeds on algae by scraping and excavating it with its teeth.
-Like most of its relatives, it is able to change sex.
+Like most parrotfish, it is able to change sex.

+Habitat and distribution

+It is normally found during the day at depths between 15 and 80 ft, but can be found from 3 to 50 m The stoplight parrotfish inhabits shallow coral reefs not disturbed by humans in Florida, the Caribbean Sea, Gulf of Mexico, Bermuda and Brazil.
+They are only active during the day and spend most of their time foraging, swimming, or hovering.
+At night, they remain hidden under coral boulders.
+Large individuals typically spend more time swimming and spend a significant amount of time sheltering among crevices, while smaller individuals spend more time hovering.
+The stoplight parrotfish have a high density in areas of higher algal production.
+As adults, the stoplight parrotfish are site-attached with limited home ranges.